quangthangisme/tp/docs/DeveloperGuide.md

     * 1d1.
 TC displays an error message.

       Use case resumes from step 1.
+* 1e.
+The given location is invalid.
+    * 1e1.
+TC displays an error message.

+      Use case resumes from step 1.

 **Use case 17: List full information of an event**

 **MSS**
+1. User <u>finds all events (UC:18)</u>.
-1. User requests to see full information of an event.
+2. User requests to retrieve full information of the event by index.
-2. TC displays full information of the event.
+3. TC displays full information of the event.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given event index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.